Moon70/GPAC/README.md

-GPAC - a color quantizer (color reduction algorithm) ==
+GPAC - a colour quantizer
+==
 **GPAC** stands for 'Gif Piece A Change'.